ProjectBots/StreamRaidersBot/README.md

 you can seewhich chest a raid will bring on the right of the map buttons.
 the option button in the top left will open a new menu where you can delete all profiles.
 the trashcan will delete the dedicated profile.
-the option buttons in the profile section will open a menu where you can whitelist units and chests (and choose a specialization if you want).
+the option buttons in the profile section will open a menu with further Configs for the Profile.
 the lock button prevents the streamer from being changed
 the heart button favorites a streamer (only local)